 DCU Grant Allows Speech-Language-Hearing Center to Expand Services at Nativity School

 A multi-year investment from the Digital Federal Credit Union (DCU) is allowing the Speech-Language-Hearing Center at Worcester State University to help students at Nativity School of Worcester.
-This investment by is just one example of several community-based initiatives DCU is financially supporting at the university.
-WSU began a partnership with Nativity School, a private, Jesuit, . . .
+This . . .